-Today’s question might have struck you as a little odd.
+Today’s question might sound a little odd.
 But let’s face it.
-If you have an octopus with you — whether you're at school or in your room — you're probably going to need to hide it.
-After all, there aren’t many parents or teachers who are going to tolerate you carrying around an octopus.
+If you have an octopus, you’ll probably need to hide it.
+After all, most parents and teachers aren’t going to let you walk around with an octopus.

-But those soft, boneless bodies also allow octopuses to change color and shape to avoid those predators.
-Octopuses have special skin cells called chromatophores all over their bodies.
-These chromatophores are full of yellow, red, brown and black pigment.
+Those soft, boneless bodies allow octopuses to change shape.
+Octopuses also have special skin cells full of yellow, red, brown and black pigment.
+This allows them to change color.
 Octopuses learn at an early age how to contract their muscles to change both their color and their shape.

-They can contort their bodies to look like the smooth sea floor or a jagged coral reef.
-Even though they're color blind, they can also change their color to blend in with their surroundings.
+How do octopuses hide?
+They change to look like something else.
+Sometimes, they flatten their bodies to look like the smooth sea floor.
+Other times, they change to look just like a jagged coral reef.
+Octopuses are even able to take on the color of their surroundings despite being color blind!
 Isn’t it amazing how creatures can learn to hide from their enemies?

 Scientists first found the mimic octopus in 1998 off the coast of Indonesia.
 The animal has since been spotted in the waters of Malaysia, as well.
 The mimic octopus lives in open waters and hunts during the day.
 For this reason, it doesn’t have many places to hide from predators.